Hinata-Mikami/RefinedRust/docs/DEVELOPERS.md

 ## Updating dependencies

 ### Updating the frontend's rustc version
-1. Update the file `rust-toolchain.toml` to the new desired nightly version.
+1. Update the file `rr_frontend/rust-toolchain.toml` to the new desired nightly version.
 2. Make the required changes for `nix` (see below).
 3. Try to get the frontend building again.